(Author’s note: This article was originally published in 2016.)

 Despite my joint and muscular pain, everything was manageable–until this past January.

-Once home I mentioned the incident to my husband, Mark, but we both brushed it off as just being overly tired.
+Once home I mentioned the incident but brushed it off as just being overly tired.
 I bought several different pairs of reading glasses in various strengths; none of them worked.

 Then an avalanche of strange symptoms began.
 It was as if my body was being attacked, beginning with a numb, ‘tingling’ sensation in my left hand and forearm.
 It felt like my hand and arm were trying to fall asleep but couldn’t quite make it–but it was constant, never went away.
 I also had bladder problems for the first time in my life, and my usual “fibromyalgia” pain was now almost unbearable.
 All of it was like nothing I had experienced before.